-In July, Stellaris lead $5 million Series A round in the Bengaluru-based startup with participation of Vy Capital.
+The fresh round comes after Stellaris led $5 million Series A round in Shop101 with the participation of Vy Capital in July this year.

-Leveraging combined power of social media, resellers, and manufacturers, Shop101’s growth has been driven by tier III and IV cities.
+Founded by Abhinav Jain and Aditya Gupta in 2015, Shop101 leverages combined power of social media, resellers, and manufacturers.
+With 200-230k orders, a month, the startup’s growth is driven by tier III and IV cities.

-For merchants, Shop101 provides everything – right from website to SMS updates, e-mail updates, payment gateway, shipping partners, among other services.
-When it comes to the business model, it charges for services such as logistics and payments.
+Shop101 provides full stack facility for merchants such as enabling a website to SMS updates, e-mail updates, payment gateway, shipping partners.
+The company charges for services such as logistics and payments.

 It competes with Y Combinator-backed Meesho and Helion Venture funded Wooplr.
 Globally, China’s Pinduoduo and Koudai have been leading the social commerce business.